A self-dual complete resolution: Acknowledgments

 \section{{\normalfont{\uppercase{Acknowledgments}}}}

-The author would like to thank the organizers of the \textit{Stable Cohomology: Foundations and Applications} workshop held in Snowbird, UT in the Spring of 2018 for the opportunity to speak about this project, and the attendees of the workshop for their helpful and insightful comments.
+The author would like to thank the organizers of the \textit{Stable Cohomology: Foundations and Applications} workshop held in Snowbird, UT in the Spring of 2018 for the opportunity to speak about these results, and the attendees of the workshop for their helpful and insightful comments.
 She would also like to thank her advisor, Claudia Miller, for her support and guidance throughout the project.
+Finally, she thanks the anonymous referee for the insightful comments that have greatly improved the paper.

 \textit{Affiliation:} \textsc{Department of Mathematics, Syracuse University, Syracuse, NY}

 \textit{Current Address:} \textsc{Department of Mathematics, Yale University, New Haven, CT}

 \textit{E-mail Address}: rachel.diethorn@yale.edu